 St Werburgh’s City (north of the river) and Windmill Hill City Farm (south of the river) are both free to enter and are perfect for learning about farm animals.
 Both are heavily community-minded, have lovely cafes serving wholesome food (using produce from a nearby allotment or the farm itself), and childrens’ playgrounds for the kids to muck about it.

 9. Free things to do in Bristol: Kids’ playgrounds in Bristol

 Kids’ playgrounds are some of the best free ways to entertain the kids in Bristol.
 The city is home to a whopping 400 parks and gardens and many of these have brilliant children’s play areas.
 From playgrounds with huge outdoor paddling pools, jaw-dropping city views or nestled deep in beautiful woodland, there is a fantastic selection to choose wherever you are staying in the city.
 Discover Bristol’s best kids’ playgrounds here.

 10. Free child-friendly Bristol festivals

 Family-friendly festivals take place all year round in Bristol and most of them don’t cost a penny to enter.
 One of the most famous and eye-poppingly pleasing is the Bristol International Balloon Festival – mentioned above.
-However, other great ones to do with kids are Bristol Harbour Festival, celebrating the city’s maritime heritage, Bristol Pride (the largest Pride Festival in the UK) and Upfest – Europe’s largest live street art and graffiti festival.
+However, other great ones to do with kids are Bristol Harbour Festival, celebrating the city’s maritime heritage, Bristol Pride (the largest Pride Festival in the UK), Upfest – Europe’s largest live street art and graffiti festival and The Downs Festival.
 Be sure to check ahead to see what’s on during your stay.

 What’s your favourite free activity in Bristol to do with kids?
 Let me know in the comments below!